 Financial instrument by category

-All financial assets and liabilities viz. trade receivables, security deposits, cash and cash equivalents, bank balances other than cash and cash equivalent, interest receivable, trade payables, employee related liabilities and short term loans from banks, are measured at amortised cost.
+All financial assets and liabilities viz. trade receivables, security deposits, cash and cash equivalents, bank balances other than cash and cash equivalent, financial guarantee, interest receivable, trade payables, employee related liabilities and short term loans from banks, are measured at amortised cost.

 Fair Value hierarchy

-Financial assets and financial liabilities measured at fair value in the standalone financial statements are categorised into three Levels of a fair value hierarchy.
+Financial assets and financial liabilities measured at fair value in the standalone financial statements are categorised into three levels of a fair value hierarchy.
 The three levels are defined based on the observability of significant inputs to the measurement, as follows:

 Level 1: quoted prices (unadjusted) in active markets for identical financial instruments;